clux/facemaulers/REAL_IDEAS.md

 The ones behind the scenes of government.
 Who is pulling thes trings?
 Religious orgs?
 Financial society struggling with regulation?

+## Architects
+In underwater bases (least likely to be touched by inevitable destruction) biodomes. subnautica/soma/atlantis <- inspiration

 ## Religions
 ### XR
 Xtinction Religion - uprising protesters turned violent